- How To Sell A Higher Fee

 Most speakers have a speech fee, half day fee, and full day fee.
 The speech fee typically includes all the costs of research, preparation, travel time, etc. A second speech to the same client audience requires less preparation, no extra travel time and minimal added research.
 Half day fees reflect that.
 They are often dramatically less than two speech fees.
 Full day fees are similar, set with the initial hour carrying the main weight.
 Ask any person — if you work several hours for your employer how many of those hours do you expect to be paid for?
 They’ll say “All of them!” and rightly so.

 So, tell your clients that an extra speech requires an extra fee.
 However, ask them if they have a suggestion of some other form of compensation to pay for the additional speech.
 Travel upgrades, product purchases, video services, and printing services are all useful forms of compensation.
 Then figure out an appropriate way for the bureau to receive additional compensation equivalent to their portion of the speaker’s compensation.
 Be flexible, all of these are on top of an already booked speech.

 Why Should Clients Pay First Class Airfare For A Speaker When Their Own Company Executives Fly Coach?

 “We can’t pay our speakers first class when our president flies coach.”
 Ever heard that one?
-It begs the question, “Do you pay your president a speaking fee and tell him what to cover in his talk?”
-But, sarcasm aside, the concern is valid.
+But the concern is valid.
 How do you justify first class travel?
 And when are there exceptions?

 In my case, first or business class travel is used because of the time and grief it saves.
 I get to board early and get back to my work without interruption.
 If the flight is delayed or canceled I get prime consideration for alternate travel.
 And there is never any hassle over changing the schedule at the last minute to accommodate another booking.